Compensation Planning to Incentivize Top Talent

 Pay-for-Performance: Good Idea or Failed Concept?

-Compensating employees based on performance seems like a solid idea.
+Pay-for-Performance Compensating employees based on performance seems like a solid idea.
 In theory, it makes perfect sense: High performance equals increased compensation, which further motivates employees and leads to even higher performance.
-The reality, however, is different enough that it has many human resource experts wondering if pay-for-performance is anything more than a trendy concept.
-The […]
+The reality, however, is different enough that it has many human resource experts wondering if pay-for-performance is anything more than a trendy concept. […]